PeterSzep/MotorMinder/README.md

 Implementing notifications and managing app lifecycle.

 Creating clean and functional UI layouts using XML.

+💬 Additional Notes

+MotorMinder is not a perfect app — it was created as part of a school project and may have some limitations.
+All code comments and documentation are written in Slovak, as required by the school project guidelines.

+👤 Author

 MotorMinder – Final Graduation Project
 Developed with ❤️ using Java & Android Studio